OCR A level PE (H555)

 H555/04 – Performance in Physical Education

 15% - Students are assessed in the role of either performer or coach in ONE practical activity.
-They are required to demonstrate effective performance, the use of tactics or techniques and the ability to observe the rules and conventions under applied conditions.
-The list of practical activities to choose from can be found on pages 34-35 of the NEA specification, click here.
+They are required to demonstrate core and advanced skills from the specifications (click here), decision making and tactics and appropriate physical attributes.
+The full list of practical activities to choose from can be found on pages 34-35.

 What could I do next with A Level Physical Education?